itsnotadam/Professor-Ping/README.md

 A high-performance DDoS botnet controller with Telegram-based C&C (Command and Control) capabilities, designed for educational and research purposes.

-## ⚠️ DISCLAIMER
+## ⚠️ Intended Use

-This project is intended for **educational and research purposes only**.
-Unauthorized use for attacking targets without explicit permission is illegal.
-The developers are not responsible for any misuse or damage caused by this software.
+This botnet client is designed for manual USB deployment - meaning you physically insert a USB drive into a target computer and execute the deployment script without the user knowing to manually add bots to your botnet network.
+This requires either physical access to the machine or social engineering the user, and requires logging in with administrator privileges to bypass security protections.

 ## 🚀 Features